operator-framework/java-operator-sdk/docs/documentation/v3-migration.md

 ## Reconciler

 - [`Reonciler`](https://github.com/java-operator-sdk/java-operator-sdk/blob/67d8e25c26eb92392c6d2a9eb39ea6dddbbfafcc/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/Reconciler.java#L16-L16)
-  can throw checked Exception (not just runtime exception), and that also can be handled by `ErrorStatusHandler`.
+  can throw checked exception (not just runtime exception), and that also can be handled by `ErrorStatusHandler`.
 - `cleanup` method is extracted from the `Reconcile` to a separate [`Cleaner`](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/Cleaner.java) interface.
 It was articulated also until now, that finalizers only makes sense that the `Cleanup` is implemented, from